glowredman/MAtmos/README.md

 <img src="docs/matmos_menu.png" width="600">

+## Troubleshooting

+If adding MAtmos on 1.12.2 causes the game to **crash upon startup**, it's probably because you're using other, outdated mods that use version 0.7 of the Mixin library, while this mod uses version 0.8.
+This problem commonly occurs with old modpacks.
+There are 2 ways to resolve this:

+a) Update the other mods of the modpack

+b) Use the -mixin0.7 versions of MAtmos which are provided for compatibility.

 ## Downloads

 Releases for **MAtmos** are available on [the releases tab](https://github.com/makamys/MAtmos/releases).
 There are both Forge and LiteLoader releases available for most versions.
 Choose the one that matches the modloader you're using.